cgarey2014/BadUSB-Scripts/README.md

 These scripts are intended for educational and testing purposes only.
 They demonstrate potential security vulnerabilities and should be used responsibly and with proper authorization.

-## Included Scripts

-- **Windows WiFi Password Exfiltration**: Extracts stored WiFi passwords from a Windows machine and sends them to a specified location.
-- **Windows Key Extractor**: Retrieves the Windows product key from a Windows machine and sends it to a specified location.
-- **Browser Passwords Extractor and Secure Upload**: Extracts saved passwords from web browsers on a Windows system and securely uploads them to a remote server.

 ## Usage

 1. Clone the repository to your local machine: